Dear reader of ADxS.org, please excuse the disruption.

 1.2.
 Dysphoria / dysthymia with inactivity as an ADHD symptom¶

-The stress benefit of dysphoria during inactivity is to keep the person active in the face of an existing life-threatening stressor.
+The stress benefit of dysphoria during inactivity is to keep the person with ADHD active in the face of an existing life-threatening stressor.
 Inactivity reduces the likelihood of coping with a life-threatening danger.
 Emotional mood is a very strong driver of activity.
 Living beings try to achieve and maintain a positive, pleasant mood and avoid a negative mood.

-This explains why the mood only drops in moments of passivity during prolonged severe stress or ADHD.
+This explains why mood only drops in moments of passivity during prolonged severe stress or ADHD.
 It would not be conducive to the individual’s survival if their mood was also reduced in the phases of actively combating the stressor.

 Relaxation, pleasure and recreation are not conducive to survival in times of a relevant threat.
 This could explain the benefits of the anhedonia associated with dysphoria and depression.